-Wesley McDermott runs Haunted Rooms, the leading source for haunted accommodation, haunted places to visit and ghost hunts across the UK and Ireland.
+Wesley McDermott contributes to Haunted Rooms, the leading source for haunted accommodation, haunted places to visit and ghost hunts across the UK and Ireland.
 In his never ending quest to find haunted locations nationwide, he’s come across a lot of haunted London places.
 So of course, we couldn’t resist asking him for his five secret (and often overlooked) haunted London hotspots.

 The Charterhouse, Charterhouse Square, Smithfield